click to return to Writertopia home

 Bio

 Ray Tabler is a chemical engineer who was born and raised in Louisville, Kentucky.
-He moved to the frozen wilds of Michigan due to an unfortunate addiction to a steady paycheck, married a Yankee girl, is now stuck there and happy.
+He moved to the frozen wilds of Michigan due to a tragic addiction to a steady paycheck, married a Yankee girl, is now stuck there and happy.

 Bibliography